Oracle Java Virtual Machines Pricing

 No. Microsoft provides the Windows Server license keys for any running instances.

-No, you can’t.
+No, you cannot.
 If you want to use Oracle software during your trial, you need to turn off the default $0 spending limit feature and pay regular pay-as-you-go rates.
-Otherwise you’ll hit your spending limit and your subscription will be immediately disabled.
+Otherwise you will hit your spending limit and your subscription will be immediately disabled.

-No, these Azure credits don’t apply.
-To buy Oracle software, you’ll need to turn off the default $0 spending limit feature and pay regular pay-as-you-go rates.
-Otherwise, you’ll hit your spending limit and your subscription will be immediately disabled.
+No, these Azure credits do not apply.
+To buy Oracle software, you will need to turn off the default $0 spending limit feature and pay regular pay-as-you-go rates.
+Otherwise, you will hit your spending limit and your subscription will be immediately disabled.